Shandilya21/summarization/README.md

 glove [Glove: Global Vector reprsentation of words]

 # Contributors
-please feel free for the contribution in the model.
+please feel free for the contribution in the models.